 Dustin Mathews is here to explain this and much more about the best techniques for selling.
 Whether you conduct sales in person, from presentations on stage or virtually through webinars, Dustin’s advice will offer incredible value.
-Dustin is the cofounder of Speaking Empire and the co-author (along with the incredible Dan Kennedy) of No B.S.
-Guide to Powerful Presentations.

 - [01:24] – What’s the secret sauce for creating a presentation that sells products and services, and has people running to the back of the room with their credit cards to buy what you’re selling?

 - [03:38] – Dustin talks about what makes an offer irresistible instead of just mildly compelling.
 He explains that he has a nine-point system, and mentions what the first of these points is.

 - [07:00] – Dustin discusses the hot-button close.
 He offers some examples of hot buttons that various audience members might have.

 - [10:37] – We hear more about Dustin’s perspective on customer appreciation events and strategies.
 He then explains that he likes to position events as bonuses.
 He also likes to include a physical component in bonuses.

 - [13:21] – Stephan points out that having a physical component reduces the return rate.
 Dustin then expands on that concept.
 He and Stephan then discuss people wanting refunds past the money-back guarantee time.

 - [16:22] – We hear why Stephan plans to start taking Dustin’s advice to minimize people asking for refunds.